haradakunihiko/intellij-plugin-php-serialized-object-viewer/README.md

-# PHP Serialized Object viewer
+# PHP Serialized Object Viewer

 A plugin that monitors clipboard and converts PHP serialized strings to JSON format for display.